Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 }'
 ```

-You have now successfully configured the waiting room to acknowledge priorities.
+You have now successfully configured the waiting room to support priorities.
 To prioritize the traffic, you must pass the priority to the `handleVwrsRequest()` and `handleVwrsResponse()` functions.
 Here's a template demonstrating how to include a priority with the request in the `handleVwrsRequest()` call:

 ```js
 export async function onClientRequest(request: EW.IngressClientRequest) {